 Cadgwith

 Time seems to have stood still in Cadgwith.
-Picturesque houses and fishing boats clink as they float on clear blue water.
-But when the tide is in and the waves are larger we suggest heading to the aptly-named Devil’s Frying Pan, a collapsed cave nearby, to watch as it bubbles and boils.
+Picturesque houses line the harbour and fishing boats clink as they float on clear blue water.
+When the tide is in and the waves are larger, we suggest heading to the aptly-named Devil’s Frying Pan, a collapsed cave nearby, to watch as it bubbles and boils.

 St Keverne